Midwest Road Trips

 Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln gaze towards the western horizon.
 Photo Credit: South Dakota Department of Tourism

-Gutzon Borglum created detailed models out of plaster that were 1/12th of the finished sculpture.
+Gutzon Borglum created detailed plaster models that were 1/12th of the finished sculpture.
 Workers hung from ropes and harnesses and used detailed measurements and a plumb bob to recreate Borglum’s sculpture on the side of the mountain.

-The workmen climbed scaffolding and ladders at first.
-Then a cable car carried the men to the top of Mount Rushmore.
+The workmen first climbed scaffolding and ladders.
+Then, a cable car carried them to the top of Mount Rushmore.
 Air compressors located at the bottom of the mountain powered the jack hammers used for drilling.

-Dynamite removed 90% of the rock, with blasting occurring twice a day.
-With the majority of the rock removed, a driller would use a jack hammer to drill holes close together that looked like a honeycomb.
+Dynamite removed 90% of the rock, with blasting occurring twice daily.
+With the majority of the rock removed, a driller would use a jackhammer to drill holes close together that looked like a honeycomb.

-A carver would remove the remaining honeycombed granite with hand tools under the direct supervision of Gutzon Burglum.
-The last step required an air-driven hammer to finish off the faces to their smooth appearance.
+A carver would remove the remaining honeycombed granite with hand tools under Gutzon Burglum’s direct supervision.
+The last step required an air-driven hammer to smooth the faces.

-Work began on George Washington with Thomas Jefferson next, then Abraham Lincoln and finally Theodore Roosevelt.
-The original plan called for larger sculptures but Gutzon Borglum died in 1941 and his son Lincoln Borglum finished up the monument and it was never fully finished as planned.
+Work began on George Washington, followed by Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.
+The original plan called for larger sculptures, but Gutzon Borglum died in 1941, and his son Lincoln Borglum finished the monument, which was never fully finished as planned.

 How to Explore Badlands National Park in South Dakota